The Islamic Cultural Centre of Ireland and the mosque in Clonskeagh, Dublin

 Can we can learn from others, including Muslims, in ways that will deepen our own faith and our practice of it?

 Despite popular perceptions, the majority of Muslims in Ireland probably are not foreigners.
 Consider the number of Irish women who have become Muslims through marriage, and the number of Muslim children born in Ireland.

-Historically, the first Irish contacts with the Islamic world predate the Anglo-Norman invasion, and the first regular contacts are found from the 17th century on.
-In the mid-17th century, baptisms in Roman Catholic parish records in Waterford City point to a Muslim presence there at that time.
-In the 18th and 19th centuries, baptisms in Church of Ireland parish records in Diocese of Raphoe and Roman Catholic parish records in Diocese of Ferns point to a Muslim presence from Co Donegal to Co Wexford in that time.
+Historically, the first Irish contacts with the Islamic world predate the Anglo-Norman invasion, and the first constant contacts are found from the 17th century on.
+In the 18th and 19th centuries, baptisms in Church of Ireland parish records in the Diocese of Raphoe and Roman Catholic parish records in the Diocese of Ferns point to a Muslim presence from Co Donegal to Co Wexford at that time.